JubiloDenise02/JubiloDenise02/README.md

 - 🎯 Goal: Build impactful and user-friendly applications
 - 📝 Fun fact: I once spent 3 hours debugging... only to find a missing semicolon.

 📌 _Note: My previous GitHub account (active from 2021) was deleted after the expiration of a school-granted premium subscription.
-All my projects are safely backed up and will be gradually re-uploaded here._
+All my projects are safely backed up and gradually re-uploaded here._

 ---